TechGuy541/SimpleVM/README.md

 Welcome to the SimpleVM page.

-To use this app either download it off the App Store or clone this project and run SimpleVM with Xcode.
+To use this app clone this project and run SimpleVM with Xcode.

 How to use SimpleVM here: https://www.youtube.com/watch?v=jCPCF0atjHo